Kozea/Radicale/DOCUMENTATION.md

  * `{n:a}`: additional name (RFC6350#6.2.2)
  * `{nickname}`: nick name (RFC6350#6.2.3)

+Supported extra placeholders
+ * `{age}`: age, toggles to creation of single events instead using RRULE

 Fallback is supported if placeholders inside `[...|...]` (first successful resolved one is used)

 ##### conversion_bday_description_template